 Conscience

-A broad public conscience is required for conservativism to exist, or else an ever-increasing degree of Statism is our fate.
+A broad public conscience is required for conservativism to exist.
+Otherwise, our fate is an ever-increasing degree of Statism.

 In a free society, there should be a fair number of citizens helping one another.
 Honorable citizens help those around them.
-I have given a great deal of money and personal time to worthy causes throughout my life and will continue to do so.
+I have given much money and personal time to worthy causes and will continue to do so.
 If we all did this, the world would be a better place.
 Governments would be less tempted to manage our lives for us, and we’d be less likely to let them.

 The older I get, the more I realize that a collective “good and noble conscience” is a requirement of any free society.
 The worse a society gets morally, the less liberty works for that society.
-This is why I believe that good attitudes and morals should be taught in all levels in society, else someday every part of our lives will be controlled by laws, and we will no longer have any freedom.
+This is why I believe that good attitudes and morals should be taught at all levels of society.
+Otherwise, someday, every part of our lives will be controlled by laws, and we will no longer have any freedom.

 “Our constitution was made only for a moral and religious people.